 The proposal should explain the purpose of the study or inquiry, including the following sections:

-- Review of Relevant Literature
+- Review of Relevant Research

 Thesis proposals should be roughly 2,000 words, excluding references.
 Guidelines for specific requirements of each section of the proposal will be assigned by the thesis advisor.
 The thesis committee will review the proposal and submit requests for revisions to the candidate as necessary.